 The American costume jewellery designer Kenneth Jay Lane founded his namesake label in 1963.
 After that, he’s had many famous women wearing his creations.
 For instance, Wallis, Duchess of Windsor, Diane Vreeland, and Audrey Hepburn were among his clients.
 To sum up, he was compared to Coco Chanel for making faux-jewellery chic.

 Firstly, Marjana von Berlepsch is a former fashion editor for Vogue and Harper’s Bazaar.
 As a result, she has an amazing eye for trends.
 Certainly, the Munich-born designer adds twice a year, new pieces to her extensive jewellery selection.
 Therefore, you will find plenty of eye-catching chains in her Spring/Summer collections.

 This jewellery house is rooted in the traditions of four generations of the Heldwein family and classical Viennese craftsmanship.
 Consequently, the Juwelier Heldwein combines timeless, classic design with contemporary trends.

 Since 2008, the Twin sisters Lizzie and Kathryn Fortunato have made jewellery with found, reclaimed and precious materials in fashion-forward silhouettes.

 Munich-based, Saskia Diez uses recycled gold and silver to produce locally the beautiful jewellery pieces that she’s also presented in Vienna during the Wiener Schmucktage.

 Niki and his sister Nina come from the traditional family of jewellers Schullin.
-Together, they opened New One, that has already several shops in Austria and Germany.
+As a result, they’ve decided to open New One, which has already several shops in Austria and Germany.
 Since New One’s pieces follow the latest trends, you will find several chain necklaces that are modern but timeless.